sadatnazarli/Yox-as-a-Service/README.md

 ## 📋 Available Endpoints

+The API endpoints are available at the base URL: `https://yoxapi.fun`.

 | Endpoint | Category | Description |
 |----------|----------|-------------|
 | `/sevgi` | Love | Excuses for romantic situations |